MicrosoftDocs/azure-docs/articles/load-balancer/quickstart-load-balancer-standard-public-template.md

 The template used in this quickstart is from [Azure Quickstart Templates](https://azure.microsoft.com/resources/templates/101-load-balancer-standard-create/).

-Load Balancer and Public IP SKUs must match.
-When you create a Standard Load Balancer, you must also create a new Standard Public IP address that is configured as the frontend for the Standard load balancer.
-If you want to create a Basic Load Balancer, use [this template](https://azure.microsoft.com/resources/templates/201-2-vms-loadbalancer-natrules/).
+Load balancer and public IP SKUs must match.
+When you create a standard load balancer, you must also create a new standard public IP address that is configured as the frontend for the standard load balancer.
+If you want to create a basic load Balancer, use [this template](https://azure.microsoft.com/resources/templates/201-2-vms-loadbalancer-natrules/).
 Microsoft recommends using Standard SKU for production workloads.

 :::code language="json" source="~/quickstart-templates/101-load-balancer-standard-create/azuredeploy.json":::